dtamayo/spock/training.md

 cd /path/to/spock/generate_training_data/
 python generate_metadata.py
 ```

+The instability times generated in `training\_data/<nameofdataset>/labels.csv, together with the corresponding simulation archives in data/ should be sufficient to evaluate the performance of any new model on our datasets.

+# Retraining or modifying SPOCK

-# To regenerate the features we use for SPOCK for each initial condition in our test sets
+In order to train the model, you first have to regenerate the features we use for SPOCK for each initial condition in our test sets.
 For a given function that generates a set of features for a given initial configuration, we have to run a script to generate all those features for all the examples in the training set.

-That script is ``spock/generate_training_data/generate_data.py`` and you specify it by setting runfunc on line 13.
-You can just run the ``features`` function actually used by SPOCK, but if you want to regenerate our figures and do comparisons you also have to run the ``additional_features`` function.
+That script is ``spock/generate\_training\_data/generate\_data.py`` and you specify the corresponding function (defined in `spock/spock/feature\_funcctions.py` by setting runfunc on line 13.
+You can just run the ``features`` function actually used by SPOCK, but if you want to regenerate our figures and do comparisons you also have to run the ``additional\_features`` function.
 After editing line 13 to what you want,

 ```shell
 python generate_data.py